 - Be sure to place cats/carrier in the car right before driving off.

-If you’ve had your cat for a while and taken a few trips in your car to the vet you will know whether sedating your cat is a good idea.
+If you’ve had your cat for a while and taken a few trips in your car to the vet, you will know whether sedating your cat is a good idea.

-Cat tranquilizer for travel – how to sedate a cat for travel
+How to sedate a cat for travel

 First, discuss sedating your cat with your vet.
 This is very important.
 Do not try to self-prescribe medicine for your cat.

 The vet can prescribe the right sedative and dosage based on their knowledge of your cat.
-Or at least ask your vet for recommendations for over-the-counter cat sedative.
+Or at least ask your vet for recommendations for an over-the-counter cat sedative.

 - Administering meds to a cat isn’t easy.
 You might need help with the process.

-- Wrap your cat in a towel, small blanket or pillowcase.
+- Wrap your cat in a towel, small blanket, or pillowcase.
 This is to protect you from getting scratched.